| ACGIHAmerican Conference of Governmental Industrial Hygenists

 indicate the total quantity of a substance that has penetrated a

+defined volume.
 Alarm is an

 audible, visual, or physical presentation designed to warn the